-1. To upload supporting documentation for the chargeback, in the Chargebacks screen, right-click the required transaction and select File Actions > Upload file to chargeback.
+To upload supporting documentation for the chargeback:

+- 1. From the Smart Client menu, select Card Activity > Chargebacks to view the Chargebacks screen. - 2.
+From the Chargebacks screen, right-click the required transaction and select File Actions > Upload file to chargeback.
 The following screen is displayed:

-Figure 40: Upload File to Chargeback screen
+Figure 65: Upload File to Chargeback screen

+Note: You can only upload documentation once (single upload only).
+Therefore, ensure you have all the documents you need before using this option.
 If you have multiple files to upload, please add these to a zipped file and upload a single zip file.
-Examples of files you can include are items such as scanned. documents, images and transaction receipts.
+Examples of files you can include are items such as scanned. documents, images, and transaction receipts.
 Make sure that all documents scanned are clear and legible, and not truncated, or these may be rejected by Mastercard.